Skip to main content

 • “The story is top notch.”

-• “Another Quest game 'ported' to Steam, poor visuals, glitched out in the tutorial.”
+• “Another Quest game 'ported' to Steam, with poor visuals and glitches in the tutorial.”

-• “No button felt intuitive (on a Quest 2) and having to look out for visual clues while wiggling your shotgun to quick-reload is a hard no.”
+• “No button felt intuitive on the Quest 2, and having to look out for visual clues while wiggling your shotgun to quick-reload is a hard no.”

 The graphics in the game receive mixed reviews; while some users praise the visuals on platforms like Quest 3 and appreciate the graphics options available in the PCVR version, others criticize the overall quality, describing them as poor and reminiscent of smartphone-level graphics, with glitches noted during the tutorial.